Back to Projects

 With this new change come new challenges.
 Not all the applications I was used to, or potential new ones, are immediately available.
 That can also be seen as a great opportunity to learn and build.

-This is where Voice, my latest mini project, enters the conversation.
+This is where Voco, my latest mini project, enters the conversation.
 I loved seeing how people are now dictating to their CLIs instead of typing, not just to CLIs, but in fact to a lot of applications.
 I really liked the idea and wanted to give it a try.
 To my surprise, Whisper Flow is not yet available on Linux.
 But what if I could build it myself?
 That could save me a few pounds at the expense of some precious tokens.

-Voice is a free, open-source desktop dictation tool for Linux.
+Voco is a free, open-source desktop dictation tool for Linux.
 You press Alt+D, speak, and your words appear wherever your cursor is.
 Everything runs locally using whisper.cpp.

 Just install it and go.